juliangruendner/ds_develop/README.md

 ds_common contains common elements needed by ds_queue as well as ds_poll.

-datashield_docker is a docker configuration of a datashield/opal server, which comes with LifeLines.sav test data needed.
+ds_opal is a docker configuration of a datashield/opal server, which comes with LifeLines.sav test data needed.
 This repository has been set up to test the queue-poll mechanism with a real live instance.

 ## Running and testing the queue-poll mechanism

-please note that before running the complete queue-poll mechanism you need to navigate to the datashield_docker repository and follow the readme there to set up your datashield/opal environment.
+please note that before running the complete queue-poll mechanism you need to navigate to the ds_opal repository and follow the readme there to set up your datashield/opal environment.

 after this you can run the `./start.sh` in this repository to setup your development environment. you should now have a running opal environment (check using `docker ps`),